Today we prepare a quick and light vegetable broth:

 Cook the pasta separately from the broth.

-– sauces, gravies, and dressings;
+– sauces, dressings, and condiments;

-– soups, pasta or risotto;
+– soups, pasta, or risottos;

-– couscous, fregola or paella;
+– couscous, fregola, or paella;

 – appetizers, first and second courses;